-Dennis Schroder played steady rotation minutes after being acquired by the Pistons at the trade deadline.
+Dennis Schröder played steady rotation minutes after being acquired by the Pistons at the trade deadline.
 Re-signing the veteran point guard could be a tricky proposition, Keith Langlois of Pistons.com notes.

 We have more on the Pistons:

-- A letter from owner Tom Gores was posted on the team’s website, expressing gratitude to the fans and praising the players, coach J.B.
+- A letter from owner Tom Gores was posted on the team’s website on Monday, expressing gratitude to the fans and praising the players, coach J.B.
 Bickerstaff and lead executive Trajan Langdon.
 He pledged the organization will continue to build off its surprising success.
 “I promise our urgency will not stop.
 Our players and coaching staff are focused on continuing our positive momentum,” Gores wrote.
 “Trajan and his team will act with urgency to strengthen our roster.
 And I will continue to ensure this organization has the necessary resources to succeed.
 I believe in what we’re building.
 I’m excited about this journey and hope you will stick with us as we continue to build on this foundation for success.
 I look forward to seeing you next season.”

 The Pistons dont need urgency, they need to make smart decisions